rjumatov/rjumatov/README.md

 # 💫 About Me:
-🔭 I’m currently working on frontend development at a tech firm in the insurance industry, focusing on React, Java, custom dependency management, enforcing TypeScript, and modernizing JavaScript by replacing lodash and ramda.
+🔭 I’m currently working on frontend development at a tech firm in the insurance industry, focusing on React, Java, custom dependency management and enforcing TypeScript.

 👯 I’m looking to collaborate on public npm libraries by actively opening and resolving issues.
 So far, all issues I’ve raised have been resolved, and I hope to keep that streak going!